Understanding the tax-advantaged SEP IRA

 Employers can claim a tax deduction for contributions they make to their employees’ SEP IRAs.
 Additionally, the contributions don’t count as income for the employees and aren’t subject to payroll taxes.
 The money grows tax-deferred in the account, but employees will pay income taxes on distributions during retirement.

-A Roth IRA, on the other hand, only takes after-tax dollars, meaning no one gets a tax break in the year the contribution is made.
+Roth IRA contributions, on the other hand, are made with after-tax dollars, meaning no one gets a tax break in the year the contribution is made.
 However, the money grows entirely tax-free in the account, and all qualified distributions are made tax-free.

 Read more: What is a non-deductible IRA?